Esri/dynamic-situational-awareness-qt/docs/README.md

 The `Find` tab under `Feeds` in Map tools helps you quickly locate specific tracks from message feeds.

-- Select a feed type (for example, `Friendly Tracks - Land`) from the message feed type dropdown.
+- Select a message feed (for example, `Friendly Tracks - Land`) from the dropdown list.
 - Enter all or part of a message feed to search.
 - Matching results are listed and highlighted on the map.
 - Selecting a result zooms the map to the latest observation for that track and opens the context menu at that location.